Melkster/burgers/README.md

 Run 'make' to install all dependencies and start the server
 ```

+If you want to view the kitchen tab you have to write: http://localhost:3000/#/kitchen in the SAME brower tab as http://localhost:3000/#/bar that is currently viewing.

 There are two main features that currently aren't implemented in the website:
   - Submitting in the 'customize' menu for the burgers currently doesn't do anything